pravsingh/EnglishLearningWords/README.md

 ## zany
 ## zest

-# 1 vowel of size 5
+# words with 1 vowel of size 5
 ## abyss
 ## arch-
 ## balmy